0dpe/Linux-Journey/README.md

 1. Reboot.
 Use `$ Hyprland` to see that Hyprland works.
 No crashes.

 Debugging kitty and xdg-desktop-portal:
 1. In Hyprland, use `$ kitty` to see `[0.139] [glfw error 65544]: process_desktop_settings: failed with error: [org.freedesktop.DBus.Error.UnknownMethod] No such interface "org.freedesktop.portal.Settings" on object at path /org/freedesktop/portal/desktop`.
-A new terminal appears, but as soon as I use <kbd>ctrl</kbd>+<kbd>c</kbd> in the origional terminal, the new terminal disappears.
+A new terminal appears, but as soon as I use <kbd>ctrl</kbd>+<kbd>c</kbd> in the original terminal, the new terminal disappears.
 1. Using `$ systemctl --user status dbus` shows no abnormalities, but using `$ systemctl --user status xdg-desktop-portal.service` shows (incomplete):
    ```
    systemd[1111]: Starting Portal service...